Bring your bike and enjoy Oregon

 Oregon’s Mt Hood Territory

-Historic Champoeg State Park lies just south of Wilsonville in Oregon Horse Country and boasts ten miles of hiking and biking trails.
+Historic Champoeg State Heritage Area lies just south of Wilsonville and boasts ten miles of hiking and biking trails.
 The paved cycling trail winds through old-growth hardwood forests, while the hiking-only trail curves along the banks of the Willamette.
 Champoeg State Park resides alongside the winding Willamette River Water Trail, so be on the lookout for canoeists and kayakers.
 A few miles further east will bring you to the height of your accomplishment when you and your two wheels pull into Skydive Oregon.
 Pull the ripcord on this adventure, then toast yourself and your mates at nearby AlexEli Vineyard.
 Feel free to let the award-winning bubbly go right to your head.
 End your great adventure with a ride into Oregon City, where you can put your bike on the train for free, and ride the rails into downtown Portland or PDX for the flight home.